SoundScapeRenderer/ssr/doc/manual/renderers.rst

 We chose a frequency sampling-based minimum-phase filter design.
 The transfer functions and impulse responses of the two compensation filters are depicted in Fig. :ref:`3.3
 <hrir_comp_filters>`.
-The impulse responses are 513 taps long so that the unequalized
+The impulse responses themselves can be found in the same folder
-HRIRs are 512 taps long, the equalized ones are 1024 taps long.
+like the HRIRs (see above).
+The length is 513 taps so that the unequalized HRIRs are 512 taps long, the equalized ones are 1024 taps long.

 .. _hrir_comp_filters: